 Being on time is important as schools often start the day with core learning (English, Maths and Literacy).
-It also provides opportunity to meet friends, other families and to develop new relationships.
-Being late could mean your child falls behind due to lost learning.
+It also provides children opportunity to meet friends, other families and to develop new relationships.
+Being late could mean your child falls behind due to missing out on learning.

 This table shows the equivalent of days missed from school by being late over an academic year

 If your child is late after registration has closed they are likely to get an unauthorised mark for this session (code U).
 If this persists legal action could be taken by Penalty Notice fine or Prosecution (see Section 444(1) of the Education Act 1996).

 It’s important to establish good habits and routine for school, which will also serve your child well for later life e.g. further learning and employment.

 Tips to avoid being late for school (hyperlinks provide information on sleep, screen time and nutrition):

 - Be sure to know your school’s start times and keep updated with their news for any possible changes.

 - Prepare the night before.

 - Ensure school clothes are ready for the next day.

 - Pack schoolbags the night before, ensuring homework has been done.